University spinouts twice as likely to succeed when funded by UK funding agencies

 Equity-backed spinouts are found across the UK but those in the ‘Golden Triangle’ of London, Oxford, and Cambridge secure the most investment.
 University and research institution spinouts are located widely across the UK and are considerably less London-centric compared to the wider UK venture capital market.
 In fact, the report found that only 17% of spinout companies came from London, with a further 30% from the South East and East of England.

 Spinouts outside the Golden Triangle were less likely to access equity capital, with 40% raising at least one round of external equity, compared to 53% of those within the Golden Triangle.

-The value of capital raised differed even more substantially, with the median spinout in the Golden Triangle, having raised £5.7m by year eight, compared to £1.4m for the median spinout in the rest of the UK.
+The value of capital raised differed even more substantially, with the median spinout in the Golden Triangle, having raised £5.7 million by year eight, compared to £1.4 million for the median spinout in the rest of the UK.